 What a comedy of errors.
-Finally, he and wife Carol arrived, and we plopped them in the first row exit so that he could “be ready to come up and help me with my presentation,” titled Anniversary Highlights 2: Ten Years of Knutsen and Dyer Discoveries.
-Again, I immediately x’d out the openinig slide as we surprised Bob with his own tribute.
+Finally, he and his wife Carol arrived, and we plopped them in the first-row exit so that he could “be ready to come up and help me with my presentation,” titled Anniversary Highlights 2: Ten Years of Knutsen and Dyer Discoveries.
+Again, I immediately x’d out the opening slide as we surprised Bob with his own tribute.

 This was Stephen’s idea originally.
 He brought up Bob’s importance to our group (he’s been to every single Gathering) – via Bob’s relationship (grandson) to Carl Larson, half of the legend that gave the world the Dyer harp guitar.
 Most of you know Bob’s books on the subject (what I alluded to as his continuing series of “final editions”).
 He has shared this information, along with various new discoveries, during presentations (alone, or with myself, or, last year, John Thomas) at every Gathering but one.